woman holding cloth to forehead seeing if car air con is working

 Air conditioning keeps your vehicle in a comfortable temperature during the warmer months for you and your passengers.

-A cabin filter is the component within the conditioning unit that cleans the air as it passes through the vehicles HVAC system.
+A cabin filter is a component within the air conditioning system that cleans the air as it passes through the vehicle's HVAC system.
 This is the part of the vehicle that also controls the heating and ventilation.

 Its main function is to filter out dust, mould spores and other airborne contaminants that can end up creating problems for everyone in the car or damaging parts of the vehicle.